-The applicant must provide ten (10) copies of the proposal to the AOC.
-Each copy must be signed by an authorized representative of the service provider, including name, title, address, and telephone number of one individual who is the responder's designated representative.
+The applicant must provide an original and nine (9) copies of the proposal to the AOC.
+The proposal must be signed by an authorized representative of the service provider, including name, title, address, and telephone number of one individual who is the responder's designated representative.
 Proposals shall be valid for 90 calendar days following the proposal's due date ("Proposal Validity End Date").
 In the event a final contract has not been awarded by the Proposal Validity End Date, the AOC reserves the right to negotiate extensions to the validity period.